Anja585/pands-project2021/README.md

 petal_width_boxplot = ax4.boxplot(petal_width_to_plot, patch_artist=True, labels=labels)
 ax4.set_title("petal_width_boxplot")
 ```
-Using 'for loop' and zip() method to pair each box plot with the color from the list.
+Using the 'for loop' and zip() method to pair each box plot with the color from the list.
 ```
 colors =  ["pink", "lightblue", "lightgreen"] for boxplot in (sepal_length_boxplot, sepal_width_boxplot, petal_length_boxplot, petal_width_boxplot):
     for patch,color in zip(boxplot['boxes'], colors):
         patch.set_facecolor(color)
 ```
-Isolated points (little cicles) in boxplots are outliners - piece of data that is an abnormal distance from other points.
+Isolated points (little circles) in boxplots are outliners - a piece of data that is an abnormal distance from other points.
 Looking at the boxplot we can see there are not many of them, so they wouldn't have a large impact on the statistics.

 The below image of boxplots for each variable type shows petal length and petal width measures are the best indicators to use for determining the iris type.
 ![alt text](https://github.com/Anja585/pands-project2021/blob/main/05_boxplot.png)